prstoetzer/Cardputer_ADV_BASIC/README.md

 - **No multi-statement lines** — one statement per line number (no `:` separator).
 - `RESTORE` rewinds to the beginning only; it doesn't take a line number.
 - `READ` and `DEFSPRITE` share one data pointer (classic behavior), so mixing them consumes from the same sequence.
-- Graphics primitives draw in white; only text color is adjustable via `COLOR`.

 ## Contributing